baychub/cb-gsg/getting-started.md

 ### Assign a personality to a sensor
 Sensor can have an optional *personality*, or category that tells RSP Controller application to process RFID data from that sensor in special ways:
 * The EXIT personality is for a sensor near the exit of a facility and generates a DEPARTED event when this sensor was the last to detect a tag and a certain amount of time has elapsed.
 * The POS (point of sale) personality is intended for a retail checkout counter.
-A sensor with this personality generates a DEPARTED event immediately
+A sensor with this personality generates a DEPARTED event immediately upon detection and allows re-entry into inventory after a certain amount of time.

+To configure a sensor with a personality:
-1. On the edge computer, get the sensor software update from **[need location or site]**.
+1. **[need location or site]**.
 2. In a terminal window, expand the update package file and move the contents to the sensor software directory with these command:
 ````
 #-- From directory where you download the sensor update